Pleasure from Smoking -- and Addiction to It -- Is a Genetic Thing

 throughout the 35-day study period compared to those animals receiving

+the control.
 Additionally, the beneficial effects were similar to when

 Zappia et. al. used MSCs that were non-placental in origin in this EAE